-Perhaps like no other material, plastic has been made entirely for the use and benefit of humans.
-Of no use to other creatures, large or small, plastic has been piling up, clogging ecological cycles, polluting and contaminating.
-The consequences of our last century of human-centered plastic play, is now the focus of our great consternation and condemnation.
-While in comparison to species extinction, ocean acidification, and rainforest destruction, plastic pollution may not be the most dire of ecological crises, as we look out upon littered beaches, chocked rivers and whales beached with bellies full of our bags, it certainly causes us the most shame.
+Like no other material, plastic has been made entirely for the use and benefit of humans.
+Of no use to other creatures, as plastic has scattered over land and sea in the last century, it has clogged ecological cycles wherever it has ended up.
+The contaminating and polluting consequences of our human-centered creation and consumption, is now the focus of great consternation and condemnation.
+While in comparison to species extinction, ocean acidification, rainforest destruction and other ecological crisises— scattered wrappers, bottles and toothbrushes may not be as dire.
+However, as we look out upon littered beaches, chocked rivers and whale bellies full of our bags, plastic’s consequences certainly cause us the most shame.

 NEXT: Chapter 2 | Plastic's Stellar Story